-Some supporrters of the liberty, equality and fraternity call of the French revolution, raid the Oude Kerk and its leaning tower called Scheve Jan or Crooked Jan (covered in scaffolding when I was there).
+Supporters of the French revolution call of liberty, equality and fraternity raid the Oude Kerk and its leaning tower called Scheve Jan or Crooked Jan (covered in scaffolding when I was there).
 Their purpose is to hack away at the coat of arms and other symbols of class that adorn all of the elaborate tombs here.

 Fast forward another century, in 1876, Joost Thooft takes over De Procelyn Fles (The Procelain Jar), the only surviving procelain factory in Delft.
 The walk to today’s Royal Delft Factory is quite an enjoyable little walk, taking me past beds of pansies, tulips, murals, a button shop, a mosaic sofa and a mini library towards an area of light industry, just on the outskirts of the city’s canals.